osamuaoki/interception-dual-function-keys/README.md

 Tap for one key, hold for another.

-Great for modifier keys e.g. hold for ctrl, tap for delete.
+Great for modifier keys like: hold for ctrl, tap for delete.

 A plugin for [interception tools](https://gitlab.com/interception/linux).

 ## FUNCTIONALITY

 In these examples we will use the left shift key (LS).

 It is configured to tap for backspace (BS) and hold for LS.

 ### Tap

 Press and release LS within TAP\_MILLIS (default 200ms) for BS.

 Until the tap is complete, we get LS.

 ```
                 <---------200ms--------->     <---------200ms--------->